Are You Thinking About Going Back to School as an Adult?

 Even if you feel certain you won’t qualify for aid, DO NOT skip this step!

-The FAFSA opens the door to grants and scholarships that do not have to be repaid, as well as to low-interest student loans that are not necessarily income based.
+The FAFSA opens the door to grants for older adults returning to college and scholarships that do not have to be repaid, as well as to low-interest student loans that are not necessarily income based.
 And remember, you do not have to accept the aid or loans you are offered.

 The FAFSA process can seem intimidating, but it’s actually quite simple!